This fun little symbol called a hashtag is the ingenious way Instagram developers created to search their platform. You’ll notice when you go to search you have the choice of “Top” “People” “Tags” or “Places”. Obviously, hashtags are not the only way to search on IG but they are still a very viable 

 - don’t allow it to be completely random

 What I do: I probably have 20 or more saved lists that I browse through and choose the most relevant.
-About once a week I go through my lists and delete old ones that are outdated or change a few items within the lists to make them up to date.
+About once a week I go through my lists and delete old ones that are outdated or change a few items within the lists to make them up to date and double check to make sure they are not on the banned list.
 If you do your homework you can create several updated lists and have them ready to go.

 Are there “rules” with hashtags?

 Besides the IG restriction of no more than 30 per post there are no “rules,” just guidelines.
 IG does not want you to use them to generate artificial growth so there is a risk to random use and overuse.
 Based on the new crackdown we need to be more cautious with how we use them and which ones we choose.

 - Check to make sure the ones you use are not banned.